telerik/reporting-docs/knowledge-base/the-remote-server-returned-an-error-401-unauthorized-when-using-a-pictureBox-from-url.md

 ## Solution

-You can to create a [User Function](.expressions-user-functions) that will download the image after authorizing, and returns it (e.g. as type [Bitmap](https://docs.microsoft.com/en-us/dotnet/api/system.drawing.bitmap?view=netframework-4.8)) for the picture box value.
+You have to create a [User Function](.expressions-user-functions) that will download the image after authorizing, and returns it (e.g. as type [Bitmap](https://docs.microsoft.com/en-us/dotnet/api/system.drawing.bitmap?view=netframework-4.8)) for the picture box value.

 The User Function (without authorization) might look as follows: